 Fortunately, it is not too late to ensure that the work is inclusive and the strategies are broad-based.
 And Title IX, and the students and communities it was designed to protect, will be stronger for it.

-Fatima Goss Graves is Senior Vice President for Program, where she leads the Center’s broad program agenda to eliminate barriers in employment, education, health and reproductive rights and lift women and families out of poverty.
+Fatima Goss Graves is President and CEO of the National Women’s Law Center.
+She has spent her career fighting to advance opportunities for women and girls.
+Prior to becoming President, Ms. Goss Graves served as the Center’s Senior Vice President for Program, where she led the organization’s broad program agenda to eliminate barriers in employment, education, health and reproductive rights and lift women and families out of poverty.

 Ms. Goss Graves is the author of this important editorial We Must Deal with K-12 Sexual Assault in the National Law Review.